Lindsey Buckingham: 2010–2012: Seeds We Sow and One Man Show

 On November 3, 2010, Buckingham's website announced that he was working on an untitled studio album with release planned in early 2011.
 Buckingham had finished recording the studio album, titled Seeds We Sow in April, and on April 22, 2011, he filmed a concert for DVD release to support the album.
 Seeds We Sow was released on September 6, 2011.
-On September 10, Buckingham kicked off the Seeds We Sow Tour in Reno, Nevada; the tour ended in Tulsa, Oklahoma, on November 14.
+On September 10, Buckingham started the Seeds We Sow Tour in Reno, Nevada; the tour ended in Tulsa, Oklahoma, on November 14.
 Buckingham had planned to conduct his first solo tour of the United Kingdom and Ireland in December.
 However, in early December, Buckingham postponed all UK dates due to his guitarist suffering a back injury.
 The UK dates were subsequently cancelled.

 Buckingham began a "solo" (no backing band) tour of the United States on May 3, 2012, in Solana Beach, California and in November 2012 released a completely solo live album One Man Show via digital download at iTunes that was recorded from a single night in Des Moines, Iowa.
 One Man Show was released on Buckingham's own label Buckingham Records LLC.